brajeshwar/brajeshwar.github.io/_posts/2005/2005-02-01-programming-flash-communication-server-anticipating.md

----
-layout: post
-title: Programming Flash Communication Server, anticipating
+# Programming Flash Communication Server, anticipating
----

 I once attended a Breeze Live Presentation on Flashcom.
 Before the actual presentation started, there was a Questionnaire, the options was about ones expertise level in Flash Communication Server;